 What is the primary role of a notary public?

 A notary public serves as an impartial witness in legal transactions.
 Their main role is to verify signatures and maintain the integrity of documents to prevent fraud.
-They ensure that signatories are who they claim to be, understand the documents they are signing, and are doing so willingly.
+They also ensure that signatories are who they claim to be, understand the documents they are signing, and do so willingly.

 What types of documents typically require notarization?

-Documents that often require notarization include real estate deeds, powers of attorney, wills, trusts, marriage affidavits, partnership agreements, and adoption papers.
-Notarization ensures these documents’ authenticity and integrity.
+Real estate deeds, powers of attorney, wills, trusts, marriage affidavits, partnership agreements, and adoption papers often require notarization, which ensures their authenticity and integrity.

 How do notaries prevent fraud in legal transactions?